wkeese/decor/docs/Evented.md

 # decor/Evented

 **decor/Evented** is a base class for classes that emit their own events, even if those classes have nothing to do with the DOM.
-It also provides an easy way to allow those events to be connected to by downstream users.
+It also provides an easy way for applications to monitor those events.

-The structure of the event that is passed on the emit is up to the developer, but it should be consistent and easy to understand.
+The structure of the event that is emitted is up to the developer, but it should be consistent and easy to understand.

 ## Usage